junxit/us-congress-code/title-26/chapter-1/sec-54a-to-54f.md

 ### Effective Date of Repeal

 Repeal by Pub.
 L. 115–97 applicable to bonds issued after Dec.
 31, 2017, see section 13404(d) of Pub.
-L. 115–97, set out as a note under section 54 of this title.
+L. 115–97, set out as a note under former section 54 of this title.